miui-russia/miwifi-wpa/README.md

 This script will install wpad and wpa-cli for you.

+If you DO NOT have Internet access during installation, this script will complain.

+But don't worry.
+After running install.sh, use this command to install offline packages:

+	$ unzip -o data.zip -d /extdisks/sda1

 ##### Configuration

 The configuration file's location is /etc/wpa_supplicant.conf.
 Modify it if you need.